Code-Institute-Submissions/lonneke-dev-Plantastic/README.md

 This project is my fourth assignment of the Full stack development course I am following at CodeInstitute.

+Practically all the code has been used fro code-institute's mini-project boutique ado.

 [View the live project here.](https://plantastic.herokuapp.com/)

 ---